Dawn C. Joy, Accredited Practitioner and Nursing Instructor at Gannon University

 eLearners: What is the most exciting or rewarding thing about the work you do?

 Watching someone achieve success in what they are pursuing –whether this be in helping a student learn a nursing skill or with leadership development—and seeing how coaching can create positive results.

-eLearners: Your diverse roles in the healthcare community allows you to see the industry from the perspective of a student and an administrator.
-What challenges do you see each side facing in the healthcare community?
+eLearners: What challenges do you see each side facing in the healthcare community?